davidwightman/javascript-compendium/dom.md

 each html tag is turned into a javascript object by the browser and stored within the DOM

-document is at the top of tree
+document object is at the top of tree

 "dom is a glorified javascript object made from html on the page" - C. Williams